powercodeacademy/partial-locals-lab/README.md

 ## Objectives

 1. Use the `locals` keyword
-2. Understand why using instance variables in partials is bad
+2. Understand why using instance variables in partials is discouraged in Rails 7.1+
 3. Use a partial to iterate over a collection, passing in a local
 4. Use a partial from another controller with a local